Sunset on Guam © Yuki Yaginuma

 Many tourists in Guam base themselves in the city of Tumon Bay, which offers a number of resorts and a wealth of duty-free shopping.
 However, the real attractions of Guam lie in the less densely inhabited areas of the island.

-Southern Guam is home to many traditional Chamorros villages, and here you'll have a better chance of experiencing local culture than in the more cosmopolitan cities.
+Southern Guam is home to many traditional Chamorros villages, and here visitors will have a better chance of experiencing local culture than in the more cosmopolitan cities.
 The village of Talofofo is a worthwhile stop, as much for the spectacular two-tier waterfall as the village culture.

-Northern Guam is largely occupied by the US military's Andersen Base, but if you venture that way you'll discover the pristine beaches of Ritidian Point.
+The US military's Andersen Base occupies much of northern Guan but, if visitors venture that way, they'll discover the pristine beaches of Ritidian Point.
 Popular activities in Guam centre on the ocean, and include scuba diving, reef fishing, surfing, wind surfing, jet skiing, kayaking, boat trips, and even submarine rides.

 Become our Guam Travel Expert